About the Museum of Stone Tools

 University of New England, Australia

 The Museum of Stone Tools is built on the Pedestal 3D license to the University of New England, Australia.
-Special thanks to Sandy Pullen, Emma Watt, Michelle Richards, and colleagues in Archaeology and Palaeoanthropology for making the Museum possible.
+Special thanks to Sandy Pullen, Emma Watt, Michelle Richards, and students and colleagues in Archaeology and Palaeoanthropology for making the Museum possible.
 We also thank the many archaeologists and model-makers around the world who make their models available through Open Access licensing, often on the platform Sketchfab.

 Voyager Digital Web Design